bjwill63/docs/docs/csharp/language-reference/keywords/await.md

  The asynchronous method in which `await` is used must be modified by the [async](../../../csharp/language-reference/keywords/async.md) keyword.
 Such a method, defined by using the `async` modifier, and usually containing one or more `await` expressions, is referred to as an *async method*.

 > [!NOTE]
 >  The `async` and `await` keywords were introduced in Visual Studio 2012.
-For an introduction to async programming, see [Asynchronous Programming with Async and Await](../Topic/Asynchronous%20Programming%20with%20Async%20and%20Await%20\(C%23%20and%20Visual%20Basic\).md).
+For an introduction to async programming, see [Asynchronous Programming with async and await](../../../csharp/programming-guide/concepts/async/asynchronous-programming-with-async-and-await.md).

  The task to which the `await` operator is applied typically is the return value from a call to a method that implements the [Task-Based Asynchronous Pattern](http://go.microsoft.com/fwlink/?LinkId=204847).
 Examples include values of type <xref:System.Threading.Tasks.Task> or <xref:System.Threading.Tasks.Task%601>.